negrutiu/nsis-nscurl/NScurl.readme.md

 [Query keywords](#transfer-keywords) are automatically expanded with runtime data.

 ### /END
-`/END` is the end-of-list marker for the variable parameter list.
+`/END` marks the end of the variable parameter list.
 > [!caution]
 > This parameter is mandatory